andys8/code-review-talk/README.md

 # Code Review

-## Add comments
+## Add Comments

-- If you don't understand: Do not trust, ask questions
+- If you don't understand: Do not trust, _ask questions_
 - Discussions, but keep them small ⚠️
 - PR in PR or code suggestions? ⚠️
-- Differentiate if code suggestion would be opinionated ⚠️
+- Differentiate if code suggestion would be _opinionated_ ⚠️
 - Check your review again

 ---

 # Code Review

-## Questions about change
+## Questions About the Change

 - How important is the code that is changed?
 - Do I understand the change?